Para acceder esta información en español, por favor utilizar el menú desplegable "Select Language” en la parte de arriba junto a la barra de búsqueda.

 Your fees do not fund any expenses associated with our water projects: (1) the Castroville Seawater Intrusion Project and (2) the Pure Water Monterey Groundwater Replenishment Project.
 Costs of these projects are funded through the sale of recycled and advanced purified water.

 How are monthly rates set?
 To determine monthly rates, the Agency updated its Wastewater Rate and Comprehensive Fee Study (PDF) to include revised long-term estimates of operating and capital costs.
 In addition, comparisons were made to rates, capital investment, and reserve levels of comparable entities.
 The monthly rate structure selected is designed to immediately support M1W’s capital investment and improve its financial strength, with more modest increases in later years reflecting anticipated increases in annual operational expenses like chemicals and utilities.
-While the proposed rates represent significant change, the rate study confirmed they remain in line or lower than nearby sewer service providers and will help ensure the Agency continues to provide reliable, uninterrupted wastewater service.
-This information was graphically shared with each member entity via their city council or district meetings.
+While the rates represent significant change, the rate study confirmed they remain in line or lower than nearby sewer service providers and will help ensure the Agency continues to provide reliable, uninterrupted wastewater service.
 View the Public Meeting Presentation (PDF) for full details and see a snapshot below.